Behind the Leaf

 Witnessing insects mating is an extraordinary experience.
 One that allows me to appreciate the intricate wonders of nature.
 It serves as a reminder of the hidden marvels that exist in our surroundings, often overlooked in our fast-paced lives.
 There is something quite amazing when you have the patience to witness some of nature’s smallest creations living their lives.

-It is always best to get down to their level and attempt to photograph straight on, rather than from above.
+It is always best to get down to their level and photograph them straight on, rather than from above.
 This gets you into their world.

 ladybird mating

-One of my favourite photographs I captured, was where two ladybirds were mating and a third was on a leaf above, just casually watching.
+One of my favourite photographs I captured was of two ladybirds mating, with a third on a leaf above, just casually watching.
 It stayed for quite some time, occasionally walking around, but mostly peering over the leaf.
 I assumed it was a male waiting to see if he could get in on the action.

-One thing I did not realise until I started getting into insect photography, was that ladybirds have a little head underneath the shell.
-That section that looks like it has eyes on, is in fact not their head.
+One thing I did not realise until I started getting into insect photography was that ladybirds have a little head underneath the shell.
+That section that looks like it has eyes on it is, in fact, not their head.

 insects mating